jhonlloydb716-stack/github-lab-practice/README.md

-This is a Student A's project
+This is a Collaborative Project